 It's a relatively small country snuggling up amongst it's larger South-East Asian neighbours.
 The famous temple site of Angkor Wat in the north-west of the country is most peoples only reason for heading to the country.
 Once inside its borders, however, be prepared to have the pants charmed off you as the Cambodians are a friendly bunch.

-Angkor Wat is obviously a big draw for any shutterbug and opportunities will reveal themselves by the spadeful.
-For info regarding this ancient wonder see here.
-If you're not fully templed out after that lot you could head further north on a wonderfully rough ride to the Thai border where you'll find Preah Vihear.
+Providing, you're not fully templed out after that lot you could venture further north on a wonderfully rough ride to the Thai border where you'll find Preah Vihear.

 Onto the bustling capital that is Pnom Penh.
-This place may be a little chaotic but it is a walkable and charming little city.
+This place may appear a little chaotic, however, it's a walkable and charming little city.
 Photogenic spots include its amiable riverside and the ornate Royal Palace.

-Between the capital and Siem Reap, Kampong Cham is a bustling junction with a languid riverside.
-In my experience a lovely spot to spend a little time.
-The fantastic bamboo bridge and its Mekong shoreline can reveal some unexpected opportunities.
+Between the capital and Siem Reap, Kampong Cham is a bustling junction with a languid riverside, and a lovely spot to spend a little time.
+The fantastic bamboo bridge and its Mekong shoreline can reveal some unexpected lens fodder.

-Ratanakiri province in the north-east of the country is renowned for it's instantly recognisable scorched red earth and is wonderfully rural, crowds will not be a problem here.
+Ratanakiri province in the north-east of the country is instantly recognisable by its scorched red earth.
+It's wonderfully rural and crowds certainly won't be a problem.

-In the south of the country, you'll discover the popular beach town of Sihanoukville, (formerly Kompong Saom) and the alluring colonial coastal towns of Kampot and Kep.
+Moving south and along the coast, the popular beach town of Sihanoukville (formerly Kampong Som) and the alluring colonial coastal towns of Kampot and Kep are definitely worthwhile beachy type excursions.

 Completely Useless Facts about Cambodia

-- During the four-year rule of the Khmer Rouge, 25% of Cambodia’s population was killed.
-They were mostly educated people, priests, and monks.
+- During a four period, 25% of Cambodia’s population lost their lives at the hands of the ruling Khmer Rouge.
+Victims were primarily educated people, priests, and monks.
 Leader Pol Pot wanted all educated Cambodians dead so nobody would oppose their rule

-- Traditionally, birthdays aren't celebrated in Cambodia and most of the older generation have no idea of their date of birth
+- Traditionally, birthdays aren't celebrated in Cambodia and most of the older generation have no idea when they were born

-- It’s considered disrespectful to let your feet or soles point at people or things, so tuck in your feet while sitting
+- It is considered disrespectful to let your feet or soles point at people or things.
+Tuck in your feet while sitting

 - Population: 16 million